 That was good enough for me.
 I’ve come to trust Marc, so if he says this stuff is the best, you can bet your butt it is.
 I hopped over to Charles Neil’s website and ordered some for myself.
 It was pricey for the amount, but if it worked, it would be worth it.

 Spoiler alert – it worked a miracle on that old desk.
-Be on the lookout for that post later in the month.

 I applied the conditioner all over my two DIY industrial console tables, wiped off the excess and then let them sit overnight.

 The next day, I stained them with Minwax Special Walnut – easily the brightest star in the Minwax universe.

 When the stain had dried for a couple of days, I applied four coats of satin wipe-on polyurethane.

 The last step was to install drawer pulls, and then my DIY console tables were finished and ready for action.